- Estate agent fee calculator

 They guarantee that no steps are missed and no-stone goes unturned.
 This is a benefit for both the buyer and seller.
 Your agent will also negotiate the price and deal.
 They are your point of contact and their fees cover all communication between you and the buyers.
 This helps maintain positivity during the sale and prevents any emotions from getting in the way.

-How much are estate agent fees?
+3. Types of estate agent fees?

 Now that you understand the role an estate agent plays and their importance in the buying and selling process, let’s talk money.
 And no, we don’t mean the sale price of your home.
 We’re talking about how much estate agent fees are and if it’s worth it for you to hire one.

 How Much Do Agents Charge?

-Estate agent fees range from 1% to 3.5% depending on the location and value of your property.
+Estate agent fees range from 0.75% to 3.5% depending on the location and value of your property.
 You must also consider VAT fees, or value-added tax, which can tack on another 20%.
 VAT taxes, also known as consumption taxes, are added onto any product that has a value from the production stage to the sale.

 The percentage an property agent charges isn’t a direct reflection of their level of service but is usually based on the type of contract you enter into.
 Be sure to read the entire contract before signing.
 If you don’t understand any part of it (including specific charges) ask your estate agent to explain.
 A few things to look for when examining the contract are: